This article was last updated by on

 Prince of Orange is a warm-loving species, and it naturally thrives in temperatures that mimic the tropical environment of Central America.

-The ideal temperature of 65 – 80°F keeps the soil warm for healthy feeder root growth.
+The ideal temperature of 65–80°F, with adequate indirect sunlight, keeps the soil warm for healthy feeder root growth.

-However, it can tolerate extreme and cold temperatures, but too much of either can slow down the plant’s growth.
+However, it can tolerate extremely cold temperatures, but too much of either can slow down the plant’s growth.

-One of the earliest signs of a plant suffering from the cold draft is curling and browning leaves.
+Curling and browning leaves are among the earliest signs of a plant suffering from the cold draft.

 Leaving the plant in constant low temperature will gradually wither the plant causing its early death.

-• Place them in a brightly lit place with indirect sunlight every day, but bring them indoors when the temperature drops below 60°F.
+• Place them in a brightly lit place with indirect sunlight daily, but bring them indoors when the temperature drops below 60°F.

 • Keep your plant in the east-facing window where it can receive early sunlight.

-• Relocate it at least 4-feet from the window to avoid exposure to direct sunlight of noon.
+• Relocate it at least 4 feet from the window to avoid exposure to direct sunlight at noon.

-• It can effectively tackle hot temperatures but ensure to mist the leaves regularly to maintain the humidity.
+• It can effectively tackle hot temperatures but mistreat the leaves regularly to maintain the humidity.

-• Place them in a warm section of your home during winter and cover them with a black plastic when the temperature drops below 55°F (13°C)
+• Place them in a warm section of your home during winter and cover them with black plastic when the temperature drops below 55°F (13°C).

 Growing Prince of Orange requires a well-aerated soil mix that allows fast draining.